 In the end, the Spring Offensive left German forces dangerously exposed in positions which were difficult to defend.
 Rather than end the conflict before American troops arrived on European soil in great numbers, the Germans were left vulnerable strategically, and had lost many of their best trained soldiers through their use of stormtrooper tactics.

-Allied and German losses were fairly equal, but the Germans now just had 4 more divisions than the Allies – with the imminent arrival of American forces, this left the German army at a disadvantage.
+Allied and German losses were fairly equal, but the Germans now had just 4 more divisions than the Allies – with the imminent arrival of American forces, this left the German army at a disadvantage.

 Hundred Days Offensive